Acton Community Garden

-- Coming along to a weekly Wednesday afternoon gardening bee (from 4pm, the same time as Cycle Jam) or dropping by at ANY time Tuesday to Thursday
+- Coming along to a weekly Wednesday afternoon gardening bee (winter hours are 3pm - 5pm) or dropping by at ANY time Tuesday to Thursday.

 - Free lunch on Thursday – from 12:30pm we fire up our wood-fired pizza oven and make pizza with produce from the garden.
 It's a great time to come and check out the garden and meet the CEC community

 - Using the space for education, research or therapeutic purposes.
 Have an idea?
 Let us know by visiting, calling on 6248 0885 or emailing us at email@example.com